Halcyon Academy

 The Campus

 The Academy itself is much larger than it looks.
-From the street, it looks like a rather standard, if large, inner city high school – three stories with a gymnasium for sports and theater events, an open grassy area in back, and so on.
-It’s what’s inside the Academy – and beneath it – that makes it unique.
+From the street, it looks like a rather standard, if large, inner city high school – three stories with a gymnasium for sports and an auditorium[1] for theater events, an open grassy area in back, and so on.
+It’s what’s inside the Academy – and beneath it –that makes it unique.

 The entire facility is state of the art, thanks to donations and funding provided by the school’s investors.
 Throughout the facility – as well as the dormitories – is an advanced computer system with a Tanaka Industries Artificial Intelligence unit serving as its user interface.